Learning viscoplastic constitutive behavior from experiments: II. Dynamic indentation

 \section{Acknowledgement}

+This work was largely conducted with AA and AR were at the California Institute of Technology.
 We are delighted to acknowledge many useful discussions with Professors Ravi Ravichandran and Andrew Stuart.
 We are grateful to Professor Curt Bronkhorst of the University of Wisconsin who shared the RHA steel from which the experimental specimens were extracted.
 We are grateful for the financial support of the Army Research Laboratory (W911NF22-2-0120) and the Army Research Office (W911NF-22-1-0269).